-We carry out independent reviews of the way in which police bodies operating in Scotland handle complaints made about them by members of the public.
-We call these Complaint Handling Reviews.
+We carry out independent reviews of how policing bodies operating in Scotland handle complaints made about them by members of the public.
+We call these complaint handling reviews.

-In this section you can find out how to ask the PIRC to review your complaint against the police, what our review process involves, the possible outcomes following a complaint handling review and some frequently asked questions.
-You can also access published Complaint Handling Reviews.
+In this section you can find out how to ask the PIRC to review how the police handled your complaint, what the review process involves, the possible outcomes following a complaint handling review and some frequently asked questions.
+You can also access published complaint handling reviews.

 If you prefer, you can download our leaflet, A guide for the public on the role of the PIRC, which gives an overview of our services and the complaint handling review process.